 As with the bunyip, she is allegedly represented in Aboriginal folklore.

-There’s no denying that our oceans remain to us, a mystery.
+There’s no denying that our waterways largely remain to us, a mystery.
 So who knows – perhaps one of Nessie’s long lost relatives is hanging around the Hawkesbury, after all.